 In C/C++, encapsulation is available only from declarations of fields.
 In C#, encapsulation is available only from definitions.
 Encapsulation is not available from field references in either language.

-Open the refactoring menu (Shift+Alt+Q) from a symbol and select Encapsulate Field.
+Open the Quick Action and Refactoring menu (Shift+Alt+Q) from a symbol and select Encapsulate Field.
 In C/C++, open the menu from a declaration.

 If the field is public you have the opportunity in the dialog to adjust visibility of the encapsulated field to private or protected.
 The field declaration will be moved accordingly.